User Information

 Scheduling of user beamtime can be found at the SLS Operation Calendar.

 General information on things that must be organized in advance of beamtime are described at PSI User Office - Before Arrival.
-Requests for badge, dosimeter, and accommodation in the guest house can be placed via the DUO.
-It is mandatory that each team member is registered with the DUO for the effective duration of the stay.
+Requests for badge, dosimeter, accommodation in the guest house and access to the chemistry lab can be placed via the DUO.
+It is mandatory that each team member is registered with the DUO for the effective duration of their stay.

 It is recommended that the proposer contact the relevant beamline scientist (see Staff) to obtain any information required for preparing his/her experiment prior to the beamtime.
 It is essential that the forthcoming user has checked the following topics with the beamline scientist: